Ajay-Navaneethan-Ruckmani/keylogger-python/README.md

 # keylogger-python

 This is a simple keylogger which was coded in python.
 When the program runs it creates a log file in the desktop.
 You can change it by changing the loggin-directory

+To make the program run in background without getting a popup of cmd, use pythonw

+Using pythonw
+Just change the file extension of your python script from .py to .pyw and that’s it!
+Now, just double click the newly named .pyw file and it will run in the background.

+To kill,
+in windows, use
+~tasklist
+~taskkill /PID <pid> pythonw.exe /F